Not All Rack Lifters Are Created Equally

 * Note 1:

-(A) Regular maintenance for motorized rack lifters include charging batteries every 2 weeks even if they have not been used, (B) changing winch oil annually “by siphoning oil using a standard pump”.
+(A) Regular maintenance for motorized competitive products include charging batteries every 2 weeks even if they have not been used, (B) changing winch oil annually “by siphoning oil using a standard pump”.
 (C) Full battery warranty is limited to only 90 days.